WarpConduit Computing

 Hopefully in the future the OpenCart developers will recognize that some need to use very large custom order numbers and adjust the install database schema so that we don’t have to hack the tables.
 But until then this is what works for me.

-Filed Under: Web Design & Development Tagged With: bigint, increment, mysql, number, opencart, order
+Filed Under: Web Development Tagged With: bigint, increment, mysql, number, opencart, order

 Increase Image Upload File Size Limit on OpenCart 1.4.9.3